hjoliver/dr-failover-cylc-8/README.md

 ## Generic Aspects of Workflow DR

-This section briefly covers aspects of the DR problem that are relatively easy to achieve one way or another and aren't particular Cylc-specific.
+This section briefly covers aspects of the DR problem that are relatively easy to achieve one way or another and aren't particularly Cylc-specific.

 ### Updating Workflow Configs on the Remote Platform